-Imagine riding a lift up to a 9,000 feet mountain peak in the first morning light and being treated to the beauty of a high-alpine environment to capture with your camera.
+Imagine riding a lift up to a 9,000 feet mountain peak in the first morning light, being treated to the beauty of a high-alpine environment and capturing it all with your camera.
 Then leisurely stroll down through alpine meadows filled with wildflowers of every imaginable color and shape, pausing at a mountain refugio for lunch or an apple strudel and cappuccino before finishing the easy descent or taking the lift back down.

 Join us for this seven-day Italian Dolomites Photo Tour for an experience of a lifetime in this stunning and unique region of Europe!

 - Two nights on the highest alpine plateau in Europe, the amazing Alpe di Siusi.